PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 ### 4.7.
 How long can my player take to compute its move?

 Your AI player has a time budget of 1000 milliseconds (or 1 second).

+> [!NOTE]
-This restriction _might_ be subject to change in the future.
+> This restriction _might_ be subject to change in the future.

 ### 4.8.
 What happens if a match ends up a draw?